UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-medication-statement.md

 **Usages:**

 * Use this Profile: [RS Bundle — Minimum Data Set](StructureDefinition-rs-bundle-minimum.md)
-* Examples for this Profile: [MedicationStatement/rs-example-medication-statement](MedicationStatement-rs-example-medication-statement.md) and [MedicationStatement/rs-minimum-example-medication](MedicationStatement-rs-minimum-example-medication.md)
+* Examples for this Profile: [MedicationStatement/RSMinimumExampleMedication](MedicationStatement-RSMinimumExampleMedication.md) and [MedicationStatement/rs-example-medication-statement](MedicationStatement-rs-example-medication-statement.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/example.fhir.ph.roadsafety|current/StructureDefinition/rs-medication-statement)